freesewing/markdown/org/docs/patterns/waralee/instructions/en.md

 The strings are just long tubes of fabric.

 Take a quarter of your waist measurement.
 Add that number to 40cm (17”).
+Add your seam allowance.
 That is the length of each string.
-Add your seam allowance.
 Cut out two strips of fabric that are that long and 5cm (2”) wide.

 For example, if my waist circumference is 84.6cm: 84.6cm divided by 4 is 21.2cm.
 21.2cm plus 40cm is 61.2cm.
 61.2cm plus my seam allowance of 1cm is 62.2cm.
 I will cut four strips of fabric that are 62.2cm by 5cm.

 <Note>
+##### You can lengthen the front ties
 Optionally, to make the front ties longer, extend them by your quarter waist measurement.

 When generating your pattern, one of the style options is called “Waist Band”.
-The strings, when folded, should have the same width as you specified for that option , 2.5cm (1") by default.
+The strings, when folded, should have the same width as you specified for that option, 2.5cm (1") by default.

 The extra 40cm (17") of length is to make the knot.